 The Competition 3 launch webinar took place on Thursday 17 June 2021.
-This and previous webinars can be viewed on the NHSX AI Lab Virtual Hub.
-Please note that you will need to request access to the hub by emailing email@example.com in order to view the webinars.
+This and previous webinars can be viewed on the NHS AI Lab Virtual Hub.
+Please note that you will need to request access to the hub by emailing firstname.lastname@example.org in order to view the webinars.
 The AI Lab Virtual Hub has been set up as a platform to allow stakeholders to directly connect rather than just coming through the award.
 We recommend that you join and you encourage collaborative partners to join for more resources and to engage with colleagues across the NHS.

 The Artificial Intelligence for Multiple Long-Term Conditions (Multimorbidity) call (also referred to as the AIM programme) supports research to spearhead the use of advanced data science and AI methods - combined with existing methodology and expertise in clinical practice, applied health and care research and social science - to systematically identify new clusters of disease and the development of conditions over the life course.
 This research will develop insights into the identification and subsequent prevention of multiple long-term conditions (multimorbidity) or MLTC-M.

-This £23m call will generate a pipeline of data science and artificial intelligence translational research projects to understand and map clusters of MLTC-M. The call will support research collaborations and partnerships between leading academic institutions, health and care researchers, AI experts, and practitioners.
-This call aims to grow capacity and capability for multi-disciplinary working in MLTC-M for the benefit of patients, practitioners and the public.
+In 2020-2021 the £23m call generated a pipeline of data science and artificial intelligence translational research projects to understand and map clusters of MLTC-M. The call supported research collaborations and partnerships between leading academic institutions, health and care researchers, AI experts, and practitioners.
+This call aimed to grow capacity and capability for multi-disciplinary working in MLTC-M for the benefit of patients, practitioners and the public.

-The call is part of the NHSX’s NHS AI Lab multimorbidity programme and is enabled by the NIHR.
+The call is part of the NHS AI Lab multimorbidity programme and is enabled by the NIHR.

 NIHR has produced a Strategic Framework for MLTC-M research.
 This outlines what NIHR means when we talk about MLTC-M, our research priorities in this area and the actions we are putting in place to support them.